 Mayo Clinic surgeons use robotic surgery to treat many types of abdominal conditions and colon and rectal conditions, including:

-Because robotic arms are more flexible than standard laparoscopic tools and allow greater precision and better access to difficult areas, Mayo Clinic surgeons often may spare delicate nerves and prevent damage to nerves and tissues.
+With the robot-assisted surgical technique, Mayo Clinic surgeons often may spare delicate nerves and prevent damage to nerves and tissues.

-Robotic cardiovascular surgery
+Robotic heart surgery

 Mayo Clinic surgeons treat many heart conditions using robotic surgery, including: